oopfan/u235-astro-library/projects/u235-astro/README.md

 # u235-astro

 > This Angular library contains a collection of components, directives and classes that are useful for creating Astronomy applications.
+The library calculates the position of the Sun and planets using Standish orbital elements for elliptical orbits, and solving Kepler's equation.
+The Moon's position is high-precision by Schlyter.
+For other objects like stars, galaxies, and nebulae you may directly enter catalog coordinates (see sample applications below).

+## Release Notes
+### Version 1.0.0
+* Observable names changed to indicate the coordinate system, origin, and epoch:
+    1. *2000* indicates catalog coordinates for J2000.
+    1. *Now* indicates coordinates transformed for precession since J2000.
+    1. *Geo* indicates *Geocentric* coordinates relative to the Earth's center.
+    1. *Topo* indicates *Topocentric* coordinates relative to an observer on the Earth's surface.
+    1. *Equ* indicates *Equatorial* coordinates relative to the Earth's equator projected onto space.
+    1. *Ecl* indicates *Ecliptic* coordinates relative to the plane of the Earth's orbit.
+    1. *Hor* indicates *Horizontal* coordinates relative to points on the compass and degrees above the horizon.
+* Many more observables added to the *U235AstroTarget* class:
+    1. Input *geoEqu2000$* replaces *equ2000$*.
+    1. Output *geoEquNow$* replaces *equNow$*.
+    1. Output *topoEqu2000$* added.
+    1. Output *topoEquNow$* added.
+    1. Output *geoEcl2000$* added.
+    1. Output *geoEclNow$* added.
+    1. Output *topoEcl2000$* added.
+    1. Output *topoEclNow$* added.
+    1. Output *geoHor2000$* added.
+    1. Output *geoHorNow$* added.
+    1. Output *topoHor2000$* added.
+    1. Output *topoHorNow$* replaces *horNow$*.
+    1. Output *hourAngle$* remains but know that it now uses *topoEquNow$*.
+    1. Note that the difference between *geocentric* and *topocentric* coordinates mostly affects nearby targets like the Moon.
+For distant objects there is not much impact moving from the Earth's center to its surface.
+* Changes to interfaces:
+    1. *earthHelEcl2000* property removed from *U235AstroClockTick* interface.
+    1. *U235AstroEclipticCoordinates* interface added.
+    1. *distance* property added to *U235AstroEquatorialCoordinates*, *U235AstroEclipticCoordinates*, and
+    *U235AstroHorizontalCoordinates* interfaces.
+Units of measurement are *Astronomical Units*.
+    1. *distance* is calculated for the Sun, Moon, and Planets, however if your application wants to track other objects like stars, galaxies or nebulae then you will enter the catalog coordinates yourself.
+In this case leave the *distance* property undefined.
+This indicates to the library that the target is a very great distance away.
+For whatever reason if your application can not leave it undefined that use a large number like 1000 but don't use Number.Infinity.
+* Changes to *U235AstroObservatory* class:
+    1. *matHorToEqu$* output observable added.
+* Changes to *U235AstroReactiveSchlyterMoon* class:
+    1. *equ2000$* output observable renamed to *geoEqu2000$*.
+* Changes to *U235AstroReactiveSolarSystem* class:
+    1. *sunEqu2000$* output observable renamed to *sunGeoEqu2000$*.
+    1. *mercuryEqu2000$* output observable renamed to *mercuryGeoEqu2000$*.
+    1. *venusEqu2000$* output observable renamed to *venusGeoEqu2000$*.
+    1. *marsEqu2000$* output observable renamed to *marsGeoEqu2000$*.
+    1. *jupiterEqu2000$* output observable renamed to *jupiterGeoEqu2000$*.
+    1. *saturnEqu2000$* output observable renamed to *saturnGeoEqu2000$*.
+    1. *uranusEqu2000$* output observable renamed to *uranusGeoEqu2000$*.
+    1. *neptuneEqu2000$* output observable renamed to *neptuneGeoEqu2000$*.
+    1. *plutoEqu2000$* output observable renamed to *plutoGeoEqu2000$*.

+### Version 0.0.10
-> Note: Version 0.0.9 and earlier, Altitude and Azimuth were calculated relative to the Earth's center.
-Now beginning with version 0.0.10 Altitude and Azimuth are relative to the Observatory's location on the Earth's surface.
+* Altitude and Azimuth are now relative to the Observatory's location on the Earth's surface.
 All other coordinates including Right Ascension and Declination remain relative to the Earth's center.
 This change mostly affected the position of the Moon.

+### Version 0.0.9 and earlier
+* Altitude and Azimuth were calculated relative to the Earth's center.

 ## How to use?
 ```javascript